Skip to content

 PostgreSQL connector

-The CDC agent's PostgreSQL connector can monitor and capture row-level changes within PostgreSQL schemas in a non-intrusive and performant manner, and achieves this by using the raw output stream from the pgoutput decoding plugin.
-The connector produces a change event record for every insert, update, and delete event occurring in any tables being monitored by the CDC agent.
+The Streaming agent's PostgreSQL connector can monitor and capture row-level changes within PostgreSQL schemas in a non-intrusive and performant manner, and achieves this by using the raw output stream from the pgoutput decoding plugin.
+The connector produces a change event record for every insert, update, and delete event occurring in any tables being monitored by the Streaming agent.

 Note